PatchWorld avatar playing a modular instrument with other creators in a shared music studio

 “PatchWorld is hands-down one of the best things I’ve tried in VR.
 It’s a super fun, creative space where you can make music, visuals, and anything in between.
 The community is amazing, welcoming and supportive, and everyone is treated with respect whether you’re just starting out or already experienced.”

-Join Us on Steam
+Wishlist PatchWorld on Steam

-PatchWorld is coming to Steam Early Access for PCVR and desktop.
+PatchWorld is coming to Steam Early Access for PC VR and desktop.